Roukie686868/WS2812-Double-Ring-Clock/README.md

 The outer ring shows the minutes with a RED dot and the seconds with a GREEN dot, when the minute and second overlap, the color is purple for that one second.
 The inner ring shows the hours with a blue dot.
 As there are 24 dots in the inner ring is showing half hours as well.

 ## Parts
 The 60-led ring will be used the display the minutes and seconds on the outer ring.
-Typically these are WS2812B Neo-Pixel placed in a ring
+Typically, these are WS2812B Neo-Pixel placed in a ring.
 ![60-Led RIng](https://github.com/Roukie686868/WS2812-Double-Ring-Clock/blob/main/Pictures/WS2812%20Ring60%20small.png)
-The hours and half hours will be displayed on the 24-led inner ring
+The hours and half hours will be displayed on the 24-led inner ring.
 ![24-Led RIng](https://github.com/Roukie686868/WS2812-Double-Ring-Clock/blob/main/Pictures/WS2812%20Ring24%20small.png)
 LDR (Photo resistor 10M) and a normal resistor (10k) to pull it to ground and create a voltage divider.
 (More explanation on that on this page from [Hackster.io](https://www.hackster.io/najad/ldr-with-arduino-51d709)
 ![LDR and resistor](https://github.com/Roukie686868/WS2812-Double-Ring-Clock/blob/main/Pictures/LDR_Resitor.png)